Magnushammer: A Transformer-Based Approach to Premise Selection: Background: proof assistants, Isabelle, and Sledgehammer

 While immensely useful, Sledgehammer comes with several limitations.
-First, increasing computational power for Sledgehammer brings diminishing returns quickly~\citep{judgement_day}.
-Second, the necessary steps of logic projection and proof reconstruction for implementing a hammer are not straightforward for type systems other than higher-order logic~\citep{coqhammer}.
+First, increasing computational power for Sledgehammer brings quickly diminishing returns~\citep{judgement_day}.
+Second, the logic projection and proof reconstruction in a hammer are not straightforward for type systems other than higher-order logic~\citep{coqhammer}.
 Finally, Sledgehammer's performance hinges on the relevance filtering scheme, a suite of methods based on handcrafted heuristics~\citep{meng2009lightweight} or classical machine learning~\citep{kuhlwein2013mash}.
 Such approaches are unlikely to efficiently utilize the constantly growing body of proof data.

 We argue that all these limitations can be overcome with deep-learning-based approaches.
 Neural networks have shown remarkable effectiveness in end-to-end problem solving with little or no feature engineering~\citep{krizhevsky2012imagenet, gpt3}.
 Adopting textual representations with generic neural solutions removes the need for logic projection, ATP solving, and proof reconstruction.
-Moreover, Large Language Models have recently displayed impressive scaling properties with respect to both model size~\citep{kaplan2020scaling} and data~\citep{chinchilla}.
+Moreover, large language models have recently displayed impressive scaling properties with respect to both model size~\citep{kaplan2020scaling} and data~\citep{chinchilla}.

 The goal of premise selection is to find relevant mathematical facts for a given proof state.
-We focus on selecting premises with a neural model informed by their textual representations instead of relying on proof object structures like Sledgehammer~\citep{Paulson2012ThreeYO} (see Section \ref{sec:sledgehammer}).
-The core idea of the \method method is to combine fast retrieval based on representational similarity (\methods) with a more accurate re-ranking (\methode), as outlined in Algorithm \ref{alg:selectAndExpand}.
-Our method closely follows those of~\citep{nogueira2019passage} and~\citep{contriver}.
-This hierarchical approach is scalable to large libraries, such as the tens of thousands of premises available in a typical proof context.
-Below we describe the two-stage \method method.
+We focus on selecting premises with a neural model informed by their textual representations instead of relying on fact structures like Sledgehammer~(see Section \ref{sec:sledgehammer}).
+The core idea of \method is to combine fast retrieval based on representational similarity (\methods) with a more accurate re-ranking (\methode), as outlined in Algorithm \ref{alg:selectAndExpand}.
+Our method closely follows those of~\citet{nogueira2019passage} and~\citet{contriver}.
+This hierarchical approach is scalable to large formal libraries containing hundreds of thousands of facts.
+Below we describe the two-stage \method approach.